 The French stopped sending prisoners to the islands in 1938 and the ‘toughest penal colony of all time’ closed permanently in 1953.

-Today, tours to the islands are available by boat from Kourou on the mainland although Île du Diable remains closed to the public (but visible from the boats).
+Today, tours to the islands are available by boat from Kourou on the mainland although Devil’s Island remains closed to the public (but visible from the boats).
 The prison buildings on the other islands have been converted into museums.
 Since these tourism facilities have been added, the islands now receive more than 50,000 tourists each year.

 Kourou Devil’s Island has become a popular prison icon in film and literature.
 The infamous Dreyfus Affair detailing the French captain’s unjust conviction has been retold in literature, film, and on stage.
 Escape attempts from the “Green Hell” were common and mostly unsuccessful.
 Henri Charrière, the author of Papillon, later made into a famous movie, tells the story of one man’s efforts to get away.

 The Salvation Islands are separated by vicious tides and dangerous currents.
 The natural environment made the islands an ideal prison site.
 Since rocky shores and rough seas made Devil’s Island inaccessible, there was once a cable system from St. Joseph, which was 200 meters away, for goods and people.